LUXTACO/MusicData-Lib/README.md

 ## Limitations

-- Spotify-Lib relies on web scraping, which is less reliable than using an official API.
+- MusicData-Lib relies on web scraping, which is less reliable than using an official API.
 Spotify's and Deezer's web page structure can change, potentially breaking the library.
 - The library does not support all Spotify and Deezer features.
 It is focused on fetching basic metadata for songs and albums.

 ## Contributing